ruttyturner/hurricane-damage-cnn/README.md

 After a hurricane, rapid damage assessment is critical for directing emergency response resources.
 This project explores whether a convolutional neural network can automatically classify damage severity from aerial images — and more importantly, whether its decisions are grounded in meaningful visual features rather than noise.

+Dataset not included due to file size.
+Images were provided as part of coursework.

 ---

 ## Objectives